CHEATER!! I detest the word!

 - He came to counselling

 And so much more.
-So is he still a cheater, eleven years on?
+So is he still a cheater, all these years on?
 Let us not forget the crappy, bitter, stupid fucking saying ‘Once a cheater always a cheater!’

-But Rich, as a lot of people are, was sorry. he was human, he made a mistake and nearly lost everything.
+But Danny, as a lot of people are, was sorry; he was human, he made a mistake and nearly lost everything.
 So is he still a cheater?
 Should he still be called that?

 There was a hypothesis carried out by Benjamin Wharf into labelling and he came to this conclusion: ‘The words we use to describe what we see determine what we see.’